appleby/Lisp-In-Small-Pieces/README.md

 Other Schemes
 -------------

-In addition to bigloo, gambit, and mit-scheme the [original sources][LiSP-2ndEdition] also supported elk, scheme2c, and scm.
+In addition to bigloo and mit-scheme the
+[original sources][LiSP-2ndEdition] also supported elk, scheme2c, and scm.
 I'm not planning to get those working myself, but pull requests are welcome.

 Guile was not supported in the original sources.

+Gambit was previously supported, but has been dropped for now do to a bug in define-syntax (see above).

 More Info